spyduck007/LogAnalyzer/README.md

 - SSH authentication success is inferred indirectly
 - Encrypted payloads are not inspected
 - Detection thresholds are dataset-specific
-- This system is designed for offline analysis, not real-time deployment
+- The system is designed for offline analysis only

-These limitations are acknowledged and documented as part of the design.
+These limitations are acknowledged as part of the design.

 ---

 ## Ethical Considerations

-This project is intended solely for educational and defensive security research.
+This project is intended for educational and defensive security research only.

-- All data sources are public
+- All datasets are publicly available
 - No live systems are scanned
 - No personally identifiable information is intentionally collected
 - Results are reported in aggregate form